 It’s a hot topic in the news: controversial cannabis oil.
 We know that cannabinoids, the compounds found in cannabis, are what many are interested in.

-That’s why more and more research is being conducted on CBD benefits — exploring the properties of another class of ingredients found in cannabis called cannabinoids.
-Researchers are finding that cannabinoids act as ligands that bind to proteins and modulate receptors in the brain and throughout the body.
-(1)
+That’s why more and more research is both needed and is being conducted on CBD oil benefits — exploring the properties of another class of ingredients found in cannabis called cannabinoids.
+Some researchers are finding that cannabinoids act as ligands that bind to proteins and modulate receptors in the brain and throughout the body.

 But did you know that there are several common plants that actually mimic the biological activity of cannabinoids?
 These plants contain compounds that are “cannabimimetic,” which means that even though they don’t share the same biological structure as cannabinoids, they have similar effects on the body.

-These herbs and superfoods that mimic cannabinoids are of increasing importance among researchers who study the medicinal value of cannabis.
-They work by nourishing our endocannabinoid system (ECS) — a biological system that’s made up of neurotransmitters that bind to cannabinoid receptors in the brain and other areas of the central and peripheral nervous systems.
+These herbs and superfoods that mimic cannabinoids are of increasing importance among researchers who study cannabis.
+They work by influencing our endocannabinoid system (ECS) — a biological system that’s made up of neurotransmitters that bind to cannabinoid receptors in the brain and other areas of the central and peripheral nervous systems.

 Cannabinoids and the Endocannabinoid System

-It was once believed that only THC and a few other phytocannabinoids affected these receptors, but we are now learning that other plants and foods can modulate them as well.
-Cannabimimetics, the compounds that mimic cannabinoids, are also able to bind to cannabinoid receptors and have a positive effect on the endocannabinoid system.
+It was once believed that only THC and a few other phytocannabinoids affected these receptors, but we are now learning that other plants and foods can affect them as well.
+Cannabimimetics, the compounds that mimic cannabinoids, are also able to bind to cannabinoid receptors and affect the endocannabinoid system.

 10 Herbs & Superfoods that Mimic Cannabinoids